yotor16/data-analysis-projects/README.md

-# data-analysis-projects
+# Data Analysis Projects
-A collection of projects showcasing data analysis skills, including data cleaning, exploration, visualization, and deriving insights from various datasets.
+This repository showcases a collection of projects focused on understanding and interpreting data.
+Each project highlights different steps in the data analysis process, such as:

+Cleaning and preparing data

+Exploring datasets to uncover patterns

+Visualizing findings for better understanding

+Deriving meaningful insight